 1) Start a gratitude journal.
 Making a daily list of three to five things we’re grateful for is a simple but effective way to keep gratitude alive in our hearts.

 2) Write about a time when something wonderful happened (expected or not).
 Remembering any boon—from the timely discovery of a much-needed twenty-dollar bill to learning that a loved one’s health concern ended up being nothing for concern at all—reminds us that, like rays of sunshine, moments of well-being can break through the cloudiest of times.

 3) Create a dour character who, like Eeyore, sees life as an endless series of difficulties.
 Put that character in unavoidable proximity to a person you might call a “Pollyanna,” someone who is unremittingly cheerful.
-Perhaps they become roommates or cubicle mates; or maybe Pollyanna marries into Eeyore’s close-knit family.
-Or they’re stuck in an elevator together!
+Perhaps they become roommates or cubicle mates.
+Or maybe Pollyanna marries into Eeyore’s close-knit family.
+Could it be that they’re stuck in an elevator together?
 Or on a “three-hourtour“!

 However you glue them together, let Pollyanna’s sunny outlook eventually push your Eeyore to a change of attitude.
 (This may take considerable doing.
 All the better for dramatic tension!)